Dignitas Infinita: Summary

 The fourth section, titled "Some Grave Violations of Human Dignity", presents the list of "some grave violations of human dignity", and is the longest section of the declaration.
 The declaration states that "all offences against life itself, such as murder, genocide, abortion, euthanasia, and willful suicide" are contrary to human dignity, alongside "all violations of the integrity of the human person, such as mutilation, physical and mental torture, undue psychological pressures" and "all offences against human dignity, such as subhuman living conditions, arbitrary imprisonment, deportation, slavery, prostitution, the selling of women and children [and] degrading working conditions".
 The document offers an updated articulation of the Church's stance on surrogacy, claiming that it violates both the dignity of both the child and the surrogate mother.
 The declaration is notable for its particular focus on the issue of gender theory, with Dignitas Infinita being the first major Catholic document addressing the subject in detail.
 The declaration argues gender theory is "extremely dangerous since it cancels differences in its claim to make everyone equal", and thus "all attempts to obscure reference to the ineliminable sexual difference between man and woman" are "to be rejected".
-While the declaration condemns undue homophobia and discrimination, it condemns gender-affirming surgery as a threat to an individual's dignity.
+While the declaration condemns undue homophobia and discrimination, it condemns gender-affirming surgery as a threat to the image and likeness of man to God.
 It permits sexual surgery for people with medical genital abnormalities.
 The document also omits language from a 1986 doctrinal document that characterized homosexual acts as "intrinsically disordered".
 Additionally, the section condemns the death penalty, furthering Pope Francis' argument against the use of capital punishment.